Note: More events will be listed throughout the month, check back!

 Skate on the Eiffel Tower!
 This year the ice skating rink on the first level of the Eiffel Tower is back, free for those who already have a ticket for the Tower, open daily 10:30am-10:30pm.
 Skip the line by taking the stairs, it will help you warm up, too!
 Skates size 25-47 (EU), sleds and scooters for kids, gloves are required.
-This year’s theme is COP21, so expect to see an eco-friendly decor.
+This year’s theme is Ice Hockey, though it will be less brutal than the NHL!

-There’s nothing like Christmas in Alsace, but if you can’t make it to Strasbourg the next best thing is the Marché de Noël Alsacien on the square in front of the Gare de L’Est Train Station (10th), 9am-9pm (Sunday until 7pm).
-Bretzels, ginger bread, foie gras, vin chaud and many other regional specialities!
+There’s nothing like Christmas in Alsace, but if you can’t make it to Strasbourg the next best thing is the Marché de Noël Alsacien on the square in front of the Gare de L’Est Train Station (10th), 9am-8pm.
+Pretzels, ginger bread, foie gras, vin chaud and many other regional specialities!